ParallelTask/dinoloop/npm/README.md

 Navigate to [http:localhost:8088/api/home/get](http:localhost:8088/api/home/get) in browser

 ## Principles
-Dinoloop has been designed from the start to support gradual adoption so you can use as little or as much Dinoloop as you need.
+Dinoloop has been designed from the start to support gradual adoption so you can use as little or as much you need.
 Perhaps you only want to develop some REST APIs using Dinoloop and others with Expressjs.
 In this section, we show how to create a Dinoloop REST API with an existing or newly created Express app.

 #### Step 1: Add HomeController (file: home.controller.ts)